dereuromark/cakephp-tinyauth/docs/AuthenticationPlugin.md

 $middlewareQueue->add(new AuthenticationMiddleware($this));
 ```

-This plugin ships with an improved session authenticator:
+This plugin ships with an improved session authenticator that is optional:

 - PrimaryKeySession authenticator (extending the Authentication.Session one):
   stores only the ID and fetches the rest from DB (keeping it always up to date)